Irving Berlin: Various hit songs by Berlin

 Written when he fell in love with Ellin Mackay, who later became his wife.
 The song became a hit twice (for Vincent Lopez and George Olsen) in its first incarnation.
 There were four more hit versions in 1944–45.
 In 1959, Sammy Turner took the song to no. 2 on the R&B chart.
 It became Patsy Cline's postmortem anthem and hit no. 18 on the country chart in 1980, 17 years after her death, and a tribute musical called "Always...
 Patsy Cline", played a two-year Nashville run that ended in 1995.
-Leonard Cohen included a cover of this song on his 1992 release The Future (Leonard Cohen album).
+Leonard Cohen included a cover of this song on his 1992 release The Future.